SqueezeMe: Mobile-Ready Distillation of Gaussian Full-Body Avatars: Preliminary

 \subsection{Gaussian Splatting}

 3D Gaussian Splatting~\cite{3DGS} is a powerful representation for computer graphics.
-Each Gaussian splat is parameterized by several terms including rotation, translation $\mu$, scale $\sigma$, and a set of spherical harmonics terms for view-dependent color.
-The splat's rotation and scale construct a covariance matrix $\Sigma$.
-Each splat also has a density term $\delta$, which defines the opacity at the center of the splat.
+Each Gaussian is parameterized by several terms including rotation, translation $\mu$, scale $\sigma$, and a set of spherical harmonics terms for view-dependent color.
+The Gaussian's rotation and scale construct a covariance matrix $\Sigma$.
+Each Gaussian also has a density term $\delta$, which defines the opacity at the center of the Gaussian.

-Let us view the splats from a specific camera $c$, defined with focal length $(f_x, f_y)$, translation $t_c = (x_c, y_c, z_c)$, and rotation matrix $R_c$.
+Let us view the Gaussians from a specific camera $c$, defined with focal length $(f_x, f_y)$, translation $t_c = (x_c, y_c, z_c)$, and rotation matrix $R_c$.
 The Jacobian of this camera is